 A narcissist wins when their victim becomes silent about the abuse.
 And someone with anxiety reverts to silencing themselves in any and all situations because there is blame projected upon themselves that they shouldn’t take ownership of but they do.

-17. Everything is about control and this is where a narcissist and someone with anxiety has the greatest conflict.
+17. Everything is about control and this is where a narcissist and someone with anxiety have the greatest conflict.

 The greatest issue a narcissist has against someone with anxiety is the battle for control.
 Someone with anxiety wants to control everything because anxiety is something they can’t control.
 A narcissist wants to control the individual because their own sense of worth and value is how they influence others and can control them.
 But someone with anxiety doesn’t want to be controlled.